buoy-graphql/buoy/docs/features.md

 ## Roadmap

 Following features are planned or in the works.
+Click the links to follow their progress.

 * [Optimistic UI](https://github.com/haffdata/buoy/issues/16) - Use a predicted response in templates until the actual response is received.
 * [Connection support](https://github.com/haffdata/buoy/issues/16) - Support paginators of type "connection".
 * [Lighthouse subscriptions](https://github.com/haffdata/buoy/issues/3) - Subscribe to changes in the backend.
+* [Deferred fields](https://github.com/haffdata/buoy/issues/35) - Gradually load data based on priority